Euclidean Algorithm – A Modelling Approach

 63 cm +16.8 cm = (3 + 8)•2.1 cm

-Note : Jane has the options of having 33 shorter ribbons of length 0.7 m
+Note : Jane has an alternative option of having 33 shorter ribbons of length 0.7 m each.

-The two examples illustrate the use of the Euclidean Division Algorithm and Euclidean Algorithm as Foundation mathematics for solving practical word problems as school levels.
+The two examples illustrate the use of the Euclidean Division Algorithm and Euclidean Algorithm for solving practical word problems involving the algebraic relation